-Jerry Camp, a water landing used by fisherman and water sports businesses, allows for easy access to the Plandon Cay Cut area.
+Jerry Camp, a water landing used by fishermen and water sports businesses, allows for easy access to the Plandon Cay Cut area.

-Another interesting sight at Long Cay are the brown noddies that inhabit crevices on the limestone cliff faces at a few spots.
+Another interesting sight at Long Cay is the brown noddies that inhabit crevices on the limestone cliff faces at a few spots.